reuschi/smart-photo-frame/README.md

 ## Creating the automatic run of the script

 To run the frame automatically via bootup you additionally need to add the call of **"main.py"** to the "/etc/rc.local" file.

+## Hardware enhancements

+By adding hardware buttons to the RasPi you can offer your Frame users the possibility to handle the Frame.
+There are already preparations done for three buttons in sum.
+One button can be used to rise the display time of each photo in steps of 2 seconds.
+Another button can be used to lower the display time of each photo - down to 2 seconds.
+The third button can be used to properly shut down the whole RasPi (e.g. for moving from one place to another or at night).\
+Those thre buttons are are mentioned to be installed on the following ports:
+* Port 27: Rise the timer
+* Port 19: Lower the timer
+* Port 9: Shut down the system

+All ports are configured as Pull-Up ports and need to be connected to ground.\
+For my use case I soldered them directly on the RasPi and gave the buttons that raise and lower the timer a higher button.

 ## Open tasks